New Pyramid Oracle street art in Shoreditch

 The passing figure gives you an idea of just how large these Pyramid Oracle pastes ups are, this old lady piece can be found on Calvin Street not far from Shoreditch Overground Station.

-Detail shot of the old lady work pictured above.
 Again another large scale handpainted piece from Pyramid Oracle, this Minotaur can be found terrorising people on Buxton Street.

 One of the only Pyramid Oracle street works to contain a splash of colour.
 This work can be seen on Brick Lane just past Fournier Street.